conveyal/r5/docs/static-output.md

 #### `stop_trees.dat`

 This contains the connection from Web Mercator pixels to transit stops.
 It is a row-first flat stream of the connections for each pixel in the query
 (as defined in the query.json).
+All numbers are four-byte signed little endian ints, allowing use in typed arrays.
 For each pixel, the following data structure is present:

 ```
-(2 bytes) number of transit stops reachable from this pixel
+number of transit stops reachable from this pixel
 	for each reachable stop:
-	(4 bytes) stop ID
+	stop ID, delta coded
-	(2 bytes) travel time to stop, seconds
+	travel time to stop, seconds, delta coded
 ```

+Delta coding flows across pixels, i.e. the first stop ID and time at pixel n is delta-coded from the last stop ID and time at the previous pixel.

 This file does not obviously have constant offsets.
 It is assumed that the client will build an index for the file when it is loaded.
 If this proves to be too slow, we can pregenerate an index for the file.